MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-liveramp.md

 ## Export the data

 The export will start shortly if all prerequisites for export have been completed.
 The export will also run with every scheduled refresh.
-Once the export is successfully completed, you can login to LiveRamp Onboarding to activate and distribute your data.
+Once the export is successfully completed, you can sign in to LiveRamp Onboarding to activate and distribute your data.